CU-ESIIL/forest-carbon-codefest/docs/collaborating-on-the-cloud/cyverse-instructions.md

-# Connecting Cyverse to GitHub
+# Connecting to Cyverse and GitHub

 ## Log in to Cyverse